Michael J. Tierney

 - Represent one of the country’s largest utilities in all of its tax appeals, including the successful appeal of its $120 million corporate headquarters office tower.

 - Represented a public REIT in securing a $10 million governmental grant for a $500 million redevelopment project.

 - Represent one of the largest universities in Philadelphia on zoning matters.

 - Represented a public REIT in securing a significant state redevelopment grant for $500 million construction project.

 Professional & Community Activities

-- Vice-Chairman, Government Outreach Committee for the World Meeting of Families 2015 (Papal visit to Philadelphia)
+- Vice-Chair, Government Outreach Committee, World Meeting of Families 2015

 - Member, Easttown Township Zoning Hearing Board